20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/L-sXQdiCkCY?si=4Hu52YdR1hoJZBUd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Fixing this is a bit of a pain.
 What we'd like to do is have our tetrads consistently point in a specific direction - any direction would do.
-While this isn't possible to do in the general case (because the tetrads and coordinates are inherently arbitrary), as it turns out - we actually can do this in a pretty wide variety of cases.
-Most coordinate systems aren't out to get you, so lets examine how to do this.
-This process is unfortunately going to be very coordinate dependent
+While this isn't possible to do in the general case (because the tetrads and coordinates are inherently arbitrary), as it turns out - we actually can do this in a pretty wide variety of cases

+The idea here is to create an overlaying cartesian coordinate system, and use that to define our new basis vectors.
+Then you convert these to your real coordinate system, and orthonormalise them to produce a new set of tetrad vectors

-First off, lets define 3 vectors in cartesian, where it'd sure be ideal if our coordinate basis vectors/tetrads pointed in that direction
+First off, lets define what we'd like our basis vectors to be in cartesian coordinates:

 $$
 \begin{align}